mabel-dev/opteryx.dev/docs/get-started/overview.md

 4. **Python-Based Data Processing** - Opteryx is written in Python and can be easily integrated into Python code, including Jupyter Notebooks.
 This makes it a good choice for data processing and analytics workflows that are already written in Python.
 5. **Consolidating Backend Systems** - Opteryx creates a common SQL-layer over multiple data platforms, allowing you to upgrade, migrate, or consolidate backend systems without changing any Opteryx code.
 This makes it a good choice for organizations that want to streamline their data infrastructure.

+Opteryx supports accessing multiple database backends, each with their own authentication and access controls.
+This capability allows Opteryx to serve as a unified access tool for external databases, simplifying challenges such as shifting data schemas and inconsistent API behaviors.

 ## Why Opteryx rather than 'X'

 'X' is great, and for your use case it may be a better option.
 Opteryx isn't for all users and all use cases - and we're okay with that.